OpenEvalProject/evals/manuscripts/elife-24231/v1/manuscript.md

 The age of the hominins in the Dinaledi Chamber has implications for our understanding of the mode and tempo of the morphological evolution of hominins (Hawks and Berger, 2016), raising questions about evolutionary stasis and the role of refugia.
 The results challenge our ability to associate given hominin species to specific cultures and behaviours in the past.
 These issues are discussed in greater detail in an accompanying paper (Berger et al., 2017).

-## Geological setting
+### Geological setting

 The caves in the Cradle of Humankind (CoH), South Africa have yielded rich fossil assemblages of late Pliocene to early Pleistocene age, which include a range of hominin species (A. africanus, A. prometheus, A. sediba, P. robustus, H. ergaster, H. naledi and early Homo) and associated mammals, reptiles, and birds (e.g., Vrba, 1975, 1995; Brain, 1993; Tobias, 2000; Berger et al., 2010, 2015).
 For the past 3 million years, hominin-bearing deposits in caves formed in broadly similar settings, involving debris cone accumulations near cave openings (Partridge, 1973; Wilkinson, 1985; Brain, 1993; Pickering et al., 2007; de Ruiter et al., 2009; Dirks and Berger, 2013; Herries and Adams, 2013; Dirks et al., 2010, 2016b; Bruxelles et al., 2014; Stratford et al., 2014), with deposits cemented by carbonate-rich waters dripping from cave ceilings (e.g., Wilkinson, 1985; Pickering et al., 2011b).
 In contrast to all other hominin deposits in the CoH, the deposits that host H. naledi in Rising Star Cave are composed of largely unconsolidated, mud-clast breccia in a mud matrix with no evidence of coarse clastic sediment being carried in by water flow.
 This suggests a different depositional regime and timing for the sediments and the fossils (Dirks et al., 2015, Dirks et al., 2016a).

 Rising Star Cave is situated in the Bloubank River valley, 2.2 km W of Sterkfontein Cave.
-The cave system comprises several kilometres of mapped passageways (
+The cave system comprises several kilometres of mapped passageways (Figure 1a) that are stratigraphically bound to a 20–30 m-thick, chert-poor dolomite horizon capped by a 1–1.3 m-thick chert unit that forms the roof to the cave system (Dirks et al., 2015).
+Geological mapping and laser-theodolite surveys indicate that this roof is intact and not penetrated by significant shafts that open to surface (Dirks et al., 2015; Kruger et al., 2016).
+The broader geological setting of the cave is discussed in Dirks et al. (2015), (Dirks et al., 2016a).

 ![Figure 1.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig1-v1.jpg)

 **Figure 1.:** (a) Simplified geological map showing the position of the Rising Star Cave (in grey); (b) close-up map of the Dinaledi Chamber showing the distribution of the dating samples, including: U-Th flowstone samples (yellow dots, black text); ESR samples (purple dots, orange text); and OSL samples (red dots, blue text).
-Age estimates for the different samples are shown, with cross reference to Tables 1, 7 and 8.DOI: http://dx.doi.org/10.7554/eLife.24231.003
+Age estimates for the different samples are shown, with cross reference to Tables 1, 7 and 8.

-The Dinaledi Chamber, which contains most of the fossils of
+The Dinaledi Chamber, which contains most of the fossils of H. naledi, is ~30 m below surface and ~80 m in a straight line from the nearest present-day opening to the surface (Figure 1a).
+The main cavity forming the Dinaledi Chamber is ~15 m long with variable widths not exceeding 2.5 meters (Figure 1b), and expands near the intersection with a crosscutting passage, which is the location of the main excavation site to date (Figure 1b).
+There is no evidence that the present entrance into the Dinaledi Chamber has significantly changed since the deposition of the fossil hominins, with sediment accumulating mostly near the current access point (Dirks et al., 2015, Dirks et al., 2016a; Figure 2).
+Samples for dating were collected from the various flowstone horizons and stratigraphic units exposed in the Dinaledi Chamber (Figures 1b, 2, 3, 4 and 5) as well as from fossil material itself (Figures 4, 6 and 7).

 ![Figure 2.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig2-v1.jpg)

-**Figure 2.:** The positions of the section lines are shown in (a); a face map of the entry zone of the Dinaledi Chamber (looking NE) is shown in (b); geological cross-sections through the central part of the Dinaledi Chamber near the excavation pit are shown in (c) and (d).DOI: http://dx.doi.org/10.7554/eLife.24231.004
+**Figure 2.:** The positions of the section lines are shown in (a); a face map of the entry zone of the Dinaledi Chamber (looking NE) is shown in (b); geological cross-sections through the central part of the Dinaledi Chamber near the excavation pit are shown in (c) and (d).

-## Lithologic and stratigraphic context for dating
+### Lithologic and stratigraphic context for dating

 The Dinaledi Chamber contains deposits of fine-grained, muddy sediments intercalated with flowstone drapes.
 The sediments include various types of orange, laminated mudstone and mud clast breccia distributed across three broad lithostratigraphic units (Units 1, 2 and 3; Dirks et al., 2015) that filled parts of the chamber over time.
 Based on variations in sediment composition, fossil content and/or stratigraphic position of each unit, we have divided Unit 1 into sub-units 1a, 1b and 1c, and Unit 3 into sub-units 3a and 3b, to more precisely define the stratigraphic packages targeted for dating (Figure 2).
 The units are separated by erosional unconformities or flowstone intercalations, but do not all necessarily occur in direct contact with one another due to the complex nature of caves as depositional systems (e.g., Brain, 1993; Martini et al., 2003).
 In addition, apart from sediments accumulating along the floor of the cave chamber, sediment in the form of orange mud deposits also accumulated inside fractures and along ledges higher up in the Dinaledi Chamber (Figure 2b), where it formed as a result of the combined effect of in situ weathering and deposition from water flowing down fractures and side walls.
 All units and sub-units are time-transgressive, meaning that they are lithostratigraphic units and not chronostratigraphic units that occur in strict temporal order.
 Periods of sedimentation alternated with periods of erosion, during which sediments were either redeposited or removed from the chamber via floor drains, resulting in erosional remnants of all units occurring in a variety of stratigraphic positions (Dirks et al., 2015).